Color

 Primary Palette

 Brand recognition is important.
-Communications to prospective students and families with a lower awareness of St. Ed's should use primary colors predominately and secondary colors sparingly (most often as accent colors), and always in conjunction with primary colors as the dominant palette in the piece.
+Communications to prospective students and families with a lower awareness of St. Ed's should use primary colors predominantly and secondary colors sparingly (most often as accent colors), and always in conjunction with primary colors as the dominant palette in the piece.

 Image